 On the west side of the courtyard there was a 30 meters deep well and a bakery building from the end of the 15th century.
 Next to it, a late-medieval building with a vaulted basement was attached to the perimeter wall, probably serving as the seat of the castle garrison.

 The southern and eastern side of the courtyard was occupied by a series of slightly angled buildings adjacent to the defensive wall.
 They could have been crowned with a battlement and a defensive gallery with arranged gargoyles for draining excess rainwater.
 Above the vaulted ground floor of economic functions they housed episcopal chambers and guest chambers, placed in two rooms on the first floor and two on the second floor, and a chapel.
 All the chambers were equipped with fireplaces, and the main windows were opened from the courtyard side.
 Communication between them was provided by a staircase in the middle of the range.
 The main entrance to south wing was in a tall, slender, five-story vestibule, whose entrance portal was flanked by two carved heads, perhaps representing the patrons of Bishop Adam Houghton: John of Gaunt and his wife Blenche.
 Inside the vestibule, a curving staircase led to the chapel, in front of which was a rib vault falling to the corner shafts.
-On the highest three floors of the vestibule there were also small, square chambers.
-The highest had windows in each wall and a vault.
+On the highest three floors of the vestibule there were small, square chambers, and vertical communication was provided there by a smaller spiral staircase.
+The highest chamber had windows in each wall and a vault.
 Stairs led from it even higher to the roof, perhaps topped with a spire.
 It was the highest element of the castle from which there was a view of the entire area.
 The chapel was on the first floor, in the eastern part of the building, next to the polygonal eastern tower.
 From the side of the courtyard, it was illuminated by three large pointed windows and a similar series of windows pierced in the external facade.
 Its interior was probably covered with wall polychromes.

 In the basement of the eastern tower (Chapel Tower) there was a prison, and in the ground floor (accessible from the courtyard) a polygonal chamber.
 Entrance to the unlit prison cell was only possible through a hatch in the ground floor, while from the ground floor chamber a narrow corridor in the thickness of the wall allowed access to the small latrine.
 The chamber on the first floor of the tower could serve as a priest’s apartment, as there was a fireplace and a latrine, or a sacristy of the chapel.
 Access to it was possible from the level of the back of the adjacent chapel.
 On the even higher floor of the tower was another room, probably serving administrative purposes or as a treasury.
 Its polygonal interior was crowned with a groin vault.
 It was accessible through a staircase and a passage in the wall thickness, independent of the lower chapel.
 The passage could also lead from it along a short section of the perimeter wall to the bishop’s private chamber in the north range.
 The eastern tower was strongly protruted in front of the defensive perimeter towards the ditch, as was the southern polygonal tower called Latrine or Closet Tower.
 In addition to the function indicated by its name, it also had small sleeping chambers, located in the rear, closer to the courtyard side of the tower.
 In the front side there were latrine outlets directed towards the moat, but what is interesting, no arrowslit was pierced from the front, which indicates the weak interest of builders in the defensive function.
 In total, a large number of latrines in the castle pointed to the growing importance of hygiene in the late medieval period, while numerous small chambers warmed by fireplaces filled the increasing demand for privacy and comfort, remaining in contrast to the large, single common chambers dominating most of the Middle Ages.